Non-Operative Protocol for Flatfoot Deformity

-- Sole to sole exercises (start at 4 sets of 10, increase daily until 12 sets of 25 can be performed).
-In this exercise, the patient sits with their feet dangling and inverts each foot, trying to bring the soles together.
+- Sole to sole exercises: (start at 4 sets of 10, increase daily until 12 sets of 25 can be performed).
+In this exercise, the patient sits with their feet dangling and inverts each foot, trying to bring the bottom of the feet together.
 In doing this, the patient fires the posterior tibial tendon with only gravity as resistance.

 - Picking up a ball with the heels: (alternative exercise).
 With the patient sitting and the feet dangling on the ground, a ball is placed between the feet and the patient picks up the ball by inverting each foot and trapping the ball in the arch of the foot (start at 4 sets of 10, increase daily until 12 sets of 25 can be performed).
 Some patients find this easier to do than the sole to sole exercises.

 This phase starts when the patient can comfortably do 12 sets of 25 repetitions of one of the Phase 1 exercises, usually 10-14 days after the exercises program is started.

 - Continue Phase 1 routine as a warm up

-- Exercises against resistance.
-An exercise routine using a red exercise band as resistance is instituted.
-Inversion, eversion, and dorsiflexion is performed, although the inversion exercises are the most important.
-Movements are performed with a controlled eccentric return without rotating the leg.
+- Exercises against resistance: An exercise routine using a red exercise band as resistance is started.
+Inversion (moving the foot inward), eversion (moving the foot outward), and dorsiflexion (moving the foot upward) are performed, although the inversion exercises are the most important.
+Movements are performed with a controlled return without rotating the leg.
 Start with 4 sets of 10 repetitions, and gradually increase the number of sets and repetitions until 10 sets of 20 repetitions (200 total) can be performed.

 - Double Leg Heel Rises: With the patient standing and holding on to a wall or a chair for balance, they should raise their heels off the ground in a controlled manner.
 The uninvolved leg should take 75-85% of the body weight.
 Patients should start at 4 sets of 5 repetitions, and progress to 10 sets of 20 repetitions.